wmyers/wmyers.github.io/_posts/2014-12-20-Setting-environment-variables-in-node-with-the-angular-fullstack-generator.md

 category: Node
 ---

-I've been going through the [angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack) generated files to understand how the app starts up and how environment variables are set.
+Looking at [angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack) generated files I am following how the app starts up and how environment variables are set.
 Angular-fullstack builds a MEAN stack with ExpressJS for the server and GruntJS as a task runner.

 Environment variables for a node app are stored in `process.env`.
 This is a property of the global node `process` EventEmitter, documented [here](http://nodejs.org/api/process.html#process_process_env).

-Going through the angular-fullstack generated files I can see environment configuration code occurring in roughly two parts of the app.
+Going through the files I can see environment configuration code occurring in roughly two parts of the app.
 Firstly in `/server/app.js` and in various files and sub-folders in the `.server/config` folder.
 Secondly in the `./Gruntfile.js` task configurations.

 **tl;dr**